-The employer contributions determined by the June 30, 2018 actuarial valuation and the member contributions, paid as a percentage of payroll, are expected to be sufficient to achieve the funding objective set forth above.
+The employer contributions determined by the June 30, 2019 actuarial valuation and the member contributions, paid as a percentage of payroll, are expected to be sufficient to achieve the funding objective set forth above.
 The progress toward achieving the intended funding objectives can be measured by funding level, determined as the ratio of actuarial assets to the actuarial accrued liabilities.
 The current funded ratio is 65.8%.
 If the experience develops as assumed, and if contribution requirements are met, this ratio is expected to increase over time and the unfunded accrued liabilities will be paid off according to the constitutional and statutory funding objectives of the plan.

-The results of the current valuation indicate that the aggregate employer contribution rate payable for the plan year commencing July 1, 2018 is 26.4% of payroll, which is a slight reduction from the 26.5% rate set by the Public Retirement Systems' Actuarial Committee.
-Aggregate payroll for the period is projected to increase by an amount less than expected, which increases the rate for this period, but the increase is nearly offset by the amortization of an experience gain, for investments and other actuarial assumptions.
+The results of the current valuation indicate that the aggregate employer contribution rate payable for the plan year commencing July 1, 2019 is 25.4% of payroll, which is a reduction from the 25.9% rate set by the Public Retirement Systems' Actuarial Committee.
+The decrease is primarily a result of an experience gain for non-investment actuarial assumptions.